 I was particularly enthralled by the artworks in the hotel lobby, which compliment the art history of the hotel.

 Inntel takes pride in the fact that no two rooms are exactly the same, enabling their designers to create a distinct look and feel for each room.
 I just couldn’t get over quite how big the rooms are, with floor-to-ceiling windows, a sofa, desk area and, that was before entering the humongous bathroom!

 A rainforest shower and huge bathtub…if only I’d gotten a chance for a soak in there.
 The light-up vanity mirror was also a convenient touch for applying my makeup.

+If you’re wondering whether Eindhoven is worth visiting on your Netherlands itinerary, you’ve just got to look at the innovative restaurants and retailers to know it is!
 With all the innovations seen across the hospitality and retail industries, it is very easy to understand why the city is known as the capital of Dutch industrial design, famed for its Design Academy and the University of Technology.

 As our minibus left Eindhoven for Rotterdam, I wondered what the urban landscape of Eindhoven would look like in the years to come, as the city of design and innovation continues to evolve once more.